 During the sensitization sessions, we received information about the COVID 19 virus which is affecting everyone globally.
 I was taught proper handwashing techniques using soap and water as well as using hand sanitizers when soap and water are not available.
 Our trainer also emphasized social distancing as a means of preventing ourselves and loved ones from contracting the virus.

 During the months of April and May, our community was on total lockdown as a result of the COVID 19 pandemic.
 Life became difficult as I could no longer carry out my business of making and selling steamed bean paste because schools, my target market, were closed.
 After some time, the little income my husband made as an okada rider (motorcycle taxi) was no longer able to support our needs.
 Before long, the little capital I had raised for my business vanished before my eyes and we were desperately seeking for ways to survive.
 I managed to make some money working for my neighbors as a farmhand, about $1.94 daily, which my family regarded as a huge blessing.
 I also worked on my own farm to grow food for us to eat.

 We also received food and hygiene packages from Women for Women International: buckets filled to the brim with various items such Vitamin C, milk, beverages, sugar, salt, palm oil, groundnut oil, cooking cubes and dried fish, bleach, liquid disinfectant, soap, detergent, toothpaste and sanitary pads too.
 My group of sisters and I danced throughout that day as we could not contain our excitement, we had to be reminded repeatedly to maintain physical distance.
 I cried tears of joy; my happiness was just too much to express on that day.

-I had not received any support from any one during this period of COVID 19 and it was the best gift I ever received.
+I had not received any support from anyone during this period of COVID-19, until I received food and hygiene packages from Women for Women International, and it was the best gift I ever received.